-Human Geography» open the printable major» search for more Areas of Study
+Human Geography and the Environment» open the printable major» search for more Areas of Study

-This major explores the relationships between people and places in a global context.
+The Human Geography and the Environment undergraduate major explores the relationships between people and places in a global context.
 Students develop an understanding and appreciation of the interactions between people and their environment in terms of globalisation, development, urbanisation, sustainability, diversity and inequality.
-Graduates find employment in a range of sectors including:

-For more information about Human Geography, visit the School of Environmental and Life Sciences site.
+For more information about Human Geography and the Environment, visit the School of Environmental and Life Sciences site.

 As the global job sector can be competitive, it is of great advantage to complete a postgraduate qualification, particularly by independent research (such as Masters by Research, or PhD).
 See examples of research areas within this discipline here.

-The following list provides some example jobs for the Human Geography major.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to graduates majoring in Human Geography and the Environment.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.